klausbrunner/zip-prefixer/README.md

 Java library to add a prefix (also called preamble) containing arbitrary data to ZIP format files without breaking internal offsets or rebuilding from scratch.

 Runs on Java 17 or newer, zero runtime dependencies.
+If you're still stuck on Java 8, use latest `0.3.x` version.

 ## Why would I need this?